icmaa/vue-storefront/src/modules/icmaa-config/README.md

 This module also put the current `process.env.__BUILDTIME__` into local-storage and force a flush if it isn't sync anymore.
 This way we can force a new load of specific data into local-storage with each new build.
 Items in local-storage that should be protected from flush, must be added to the `localStorageBuildFlushWhitelist` config array in `icmaa_config` config node (can be a RegExp).

+With this changes we can disable the `dynamicConfigReload` and save some resources on server-side requests.

 ## Further explanation

 The VSF uses the `node-config` package and it's [recommended approach for universal applications](https://github.com/lorenwest/node-config/wiki/Webpack-Usage).
 That's why we are able to just extend the output JSON file during the build.
 Webpack then creates an alias for `config` imports to load the generated JSON instead of the `node-config` library.